U.S. says science should settle farm debates in trade deal with EU

 The European Union has ruled out importing meat from animals injected with hormones and said that it will not simply open the door to GM crops.

-U.S. Agriculture Secretary Tom Vilsack said both sides should have the common goal of opening markets and eliminating "non-scientific barriers".
+U.S. Agriculture Secretary Tom Vilsack said difficult issues needed to be addressed, with the common goal of opening markets and eliminating "non-scientific barriers".

 "Science is a common language ...
 We will be working towards making sure that whatever agreements are reached, they are consistent with sound science," he told a media briefing during a visit to Brussels.